Welcome!

 If you have information to add to this entry, please contact the Site Historian.

-Founded 1909 by George M. Diehl in Peru, IN, but soon relocated to Wabash.
-An ad in a 1920 issue of The Wood-Worker gives the name as G. M. Diehl Machine Works.
-An ad in 1955-56 HWWDD gives the name as G. M. Diehl Machine Works, Inc.
+The G. M. Diehl Machine Works were founded in 1909 by George M. Diehl in Peru, IN, but soon relocated to Wabash.
+By 1955 the name had become the G. M. Diehl Machine Works, Inc.

-Introduced the first straight-line ripsaw in 1913.
-Also made glue jointers, which planed both edges of random width stock; these machines were made obsolete by subsequent improvements in ripsaws by Diehl and others.
+This manufacturer Introduced the first straight-line ripsaw in 1913.
+They also made glue jointers, which planed both edges of random width stock; these machines would be made obsolete by subsequent improvements in ripsaws by Diehl and others.

-In 1999, Diehl merged with Wisconsin Automated Machinery Corporation.
+In 1999, Diehl merged with Wisconsin Automated Machinery Corporation (WAMCO).
 In 2019 Diehl Machines was acquired by Mereen-Johnson.

 The DiehlMachines.com website has good information on buying a used Diehl machine.